polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 The Relay Chain is currently the "native location" of DOT/KSM, and it is responsible for keeping track of the token's **total issuance** (across the entire ecosystem).
-The Relay Chain uses a special "checking" account to track oubound and inbound teleports of the native token (DOT/KSM), and through this account balance, track all "exported" DOT/KSM.
+The Relay Chain uses a special "checking" account to track outbound and inbound teleports of the native token (DOT/KSM), and through this account balance, track all "exported" DOT/KSM.
 Summing that with the total balance of all other local accounts provides the token's *total issuance*.
 On top of that, the checking account is also used to enforce that the amount of DOT/KSM teleported